biovis/2019/biovis_challenge.md

 >Genome Biology201617:132 doi : [https://doi.org/10.1186/s13059-016-0997-x]( https://doi.org/10.1186/s13059-016-0997-x )

-Although the primary focus of this public is the introduction of a rapidly computable distance metric for genomic data, the focus of this challenge is  Figure 3, which visualizes a hierarchical network of the RefSeq database genomes using the MASH results.
+Although the primary focus of this public is the introduction of a rapidly computable distance metric for genomic data, the focus of this challenge is  Figure 3, which visualizes a network of the RefSeq database genomes using the MASH results.
 Reading this background paper should provide you with an intuition about the dataset and how you might use the properties in this dataset

 <br>
 ##### >><strong>Submission</strong>